iluvdata/PyKasaCloud/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/pykasacloud)

 This is a library wrapper that allows you to connect to *some* TPLink/Kasa/Tapo devices via the cloud utilizing the excellent [python-kasa](https://pypi.org/project/python-kasa/) library.
 Essentially this adds a transport and protocol class to facilitate this.
-This has not been tested extensively as I only have access to "iot" protocol devices and I'm not sure if other devices utilize passthrough mechanism via the cloud api.
+This appears to only work on "iot" protocol (legacy) devices rather than "smart" protocol devices (tapo and some newer kasa devices).

 This library was written to support the [TPLink Cloud Integration](https://github.com/iluvdata/tplink_cloud).